• Category:

 5. Change your air filter

 If you’re wondering how to heat your home efficiently, start with the air filter.
 Old and dirty air filters block the flow of air, which makes your forced-air furnace work harder.
 Fortunately, this kind of do-it-yourself HVAC maintenance is simple.
-The easy way to ensure that your furnace is heating your home efficiently is to replace the filter regularly.
+To ensure that your furnace is heating your home efficiently, replace the air filter regularly.

 6. Install a heat recovery ventilator